Lynching postcard

-A lynching postcard is a postcard bearing the photograph of a lynching—a vigilante murder usually motivated by racial hatred—intended to be distributed, collected, or kept as a souvenir.
+A lynching postcard is a postcard bearing the photograph of a lynching—a vigilante killing usually motivated by racial hatred—intended to be distributed, collected, or kept as a souvenir.
 Often a lynching postcard would be inscribed with racist text or poems.
 Lynching postcards were in widespread production for more than fifty years in the United States, although their distribution through the United States mail was banned in 1908.

 Description

 Terror lynchings as a display of racial domination peaked around the 1880s through to the 1940s, and were less frequent until the 1970s, especially (but not exclusively) in the Southern United States.
 Lynchings were widely used to intimidate recently emancipated African Americans after the Civil War Reconstruction era, and were later used to intimidate voters and civil rights workers of all ethnic backgrounds.
 Mostly African-American men, women, and children were lynched, for a lack of subservience or for success in business.
 Others were often accused of crimes and forcibly removed from their homes or jails to be murdered by a white supremacist mob without due process or presumption of innocence.

 Spectators sold one another souvenirs including postcards.
 Often the photographer was one of the killers.

 In a typical lynching postcard, the victim is displayed prominently at the center of the shot, while smiling spectators, often including children, crowd the margins of the frame, posing for the camera to prove their presence.
 Facial expressions suggesting remorse, guilt, shame, or regret are rare.